-I figured a post like this was long-overdue, since about half of the readers of the blog are pretty new, and casting around wondering where to start on a giant blog like this with over 300 published articles.
-Then we can stick this article up in the menu for all future rounds of newcomers.
+I’m writing this post to use as kind of a permanent “Hello!”, since at any given moment in time, about half of the readers of this blog are pretty new, and casting around wondering where to start on a giant site like this with over 500 published articles.
+Most people arrive with the same question:

 “I hear Mr. Money Mustache writes some useful stuff and many people are building happy, wealthy lives for themselves using his advice”, they are saying, “but I am a busy person.
 How can he make me rich Right Now!?”